Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Experiments

 \subsubsection{Implementation Details}

 The experiments are conducted on Ubuntu 22.04 with one Nvidia 3060 GPU.
 The number of feature layers is set to $K=3$.
-For PyramidBox, we attack $15$-th, $22$-nd and $28$-th feature layers, while for S3FD and DSFD, we attack the $7$-th, $16$-nd and $31$-th feature layers.
-For YOLOv5 based face detector, we attack the features out from the first three shufflenetv2 blocks.
-For MobileNet based face detector, we attack it in three stages.
-The parameter settings for FacePoison are as follows: $\alpha_1 = 0.2, \alpha_2 = 0.3, \alpha_3 = 0.5, p=0.9, m=30, n=10, \sigma=16, \mu=0.5, o=4$.
+We target specific intermediate feature layers for each face detector architecture to conduct the attack.
+For PyramidBox, we target the feature outputs following the ReLU activations after conv3\_3 and conv4\_3, and the convolutional output of conv5\_3.
+These correspond to the 15th, 22nd, and 28th feature layers in the VGG16 backbone, respectively.
+For S3FD and DSFD, we target three feature layers: conv2\_2 (7th), pool3 (16th), and a high-level context convolutional layer (31st).
+For YOLO5Face, we target the feature outputs after the final SiLU activations in the first three ShuffleNetV2 blocks of the backbone.
+For RetinaFace, we target the feature outputs after the final LeakyReLU activations in the three stages (stage1, stage2, and stage3) of its MobileNet-0.25 backbone.
+The parameter settings for FacePoison are as follows: $\alpha_1 = 0.2, \alpha_2 = 0.3, \alpha_3 = 0.5, p=0.9, m=30$.
+In Ada-DIM++, we introduce spectrum transformation and gradient averaging.
+The standard deviation is set to $\sigma=16$, the fluctuation range to $\mu=0.5$, the number of spectrum transformations per iteration to $n=10$, and the gradient averaging window to $o=4$.
 The maximum iteration number is $10$, and the bound of distortion is set to $\epsilon = 8$.
 Note that the bound of distortion in attacking general image classification is usually set to $16$, see \cite{kurakin2016adversarial,dong2018boosting,xie2019improving}.
 Given the higher sensitivity of face images, we restrict the bound to $8$ to maintain imperceptibility.
 For VideoFacePoison, we utilize Gunnar Farneback \cite{farneback2003two} to calculate optical flow.